 Project proposals are due on December 11, 2017 by 11:59 p.m.
 PST on the CTSP website.
 To better understand the types of projects CTSP has funded in the past, view the project pages and fellow pages on the website.
 Selected fellows with an interest in cybersecurity are also eligible to become joint fellows with the Center for Long-Term Cybersecurity (CLTC).

-CTSP seeks short-term collaborative project proposals that address one or more of the four focus areas: engineering ethics; digital citizenship; empirical studies of technology policy; and building the technology and public policy pipeline.
+CTSP seeks short-term collaborative project proposals that address one or more of the four focus areas: Sensors & Society, Democracy + Technology, Vital Questions, and Fairness* and Opacity*.

 Proposals must describe the project and how it addresses the chosen focus area(s), and should include one or more clearly defined outcomes.
 The scope of what your team may propose to do is open-ended and may include a publishable paper, a detailed design or engineering prototype, a whitepaper or regulatory proposal, a public event or a documentary film.
-Feel free to stretch the boundaries a bit here.
 We are looking to fund thoughtful and creative but concrete ideas to advance the state of knowledge, solve problems, and promote understanding in the four areas.